Black tea is rich in antioxidants and may provide health benefits, including improved heart and gut health and a reduced risk for certain diseases.

 One is low-density lipoprotein (LDL), and the other is high-density lipoprotein (HDL).

 LDL is considered the “bad” lipoprotein because it transports cholesterol to cells throughout the body.
-Meanwhile, HDL is considered the “good” lipoprotein because it transports cholesterol away from your cells and to the liver to be excreted.
+Meanwhile, HDL is considered the “good” lipoprotein because it transports cholesterol away from your cells and to the liver to be removed from the bloodstream.

 When there is too much LDL in the body, it can build up in the arteries and cause waxy deposits called plaques.
 This can lead to problems like heart failure or stroke.